reside-ic/acme-buddy/README.md

 the initial deployment stage to avoid races between acme-buddy and the web server container starting up.

-The `--self-signed` flag is also provided for testing, which will cause ACME to generate a self-signed certificate instead of any attempt to contact LetsEncrypt, or to perform any DNS verficiation.
+The `--self-signed` flag is also provided for testing, which will cause acme-buddy to generate self-signed certificates instead of any attempt to contact LetsEncrypt, or to perform any DNS verficiation.
 Hence it is alternative to `--dns-provider` and they cannot both be specified.